renatocaliari/contornos/docs/en/contornos.md

 Withdrawing from an contorno is different from terminating a partnership contract with the organization.
 It just means that the person will come out of an contorno.

-If a person no longer participates in any other contorno or is in contornos that do not use the agreed time to hire the person, they must take this issue to an contorno that has responsibility for allocating people throughout the organization, such as [Special Advice contorno of Allocation](apps#contorno-advice-of-allocation%C3%A7%C3%A3o).
+If a person no longer participates in any other contorno or is in contornos that do not use the agreed time to hire the person, they must take this issue to an contorno that has responsibility for allocating people throughout the organization, such as [Allocation Advice](apps#allocation-advice).
-Or, if the intention is to end the partnership, take the issue directly to an contorno responsible for this scope, such as the [Partnership Maintenance special contorno](apps#contorno-manuten%C3%A7%C3%A3o-de-partnership) .
+Or, if the intention is to end the partnership, take the issue directly to an contorno responsible for this scope, such as the [Partnership Maintenance special contorno](apps#partnership-maintenance) .

 If these special contornos do not exist, the case should be taken to the larger contorno of the organization, asking to know about contornos that it could participate in or, if it is her intention, asking to end the partnership.